cknave/python-dos-like/README.rst

 Building
 --------

-Building python-dos-like requires C development tools and libSDL2_ to be installed.
+Building python-dos-like requires C development tools, SDL2_, and GLEW_ to be installed.

 If building from a git repository, you must update submodules to get the dos-like source.